CDNsun/wowza-token-auth-generator-java/README.md

 # wowza-token-auth-generator-java

-A generator of tokens for Wowza Token Authentication
+A token generator for Wowza Token Authentication

 REQUIRE